SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueResultTypes.rst

 Limitations of Generic Types
 ----------------------------

+..
+XXX Frame this more explicitly as the problem we're trying to solve

 Suppose you're writing a library that draws ASCII art shapes.
 The basic characteristic of an ASCII art shape is a ``draw()`` function that returns the string representation of that shape,